Italian Socialist Party (2007): Return to Parliament

-In November 2011, Carlo Vizzini, a senator of The People of Freedom (PdL) and former leader of the PSDI, joined the party, giving it parliamentary representation after more than three years.
+In November 2011, Carlo Vizzini, a senator of The People of Freedom (PdL) – the joint centre-right party formed by the union of the early Forza Italia, National Alliance and minor party – and former leader of the PSDI, joined the party, giving it parliamentary representation after more than three years.
 While leaving the PdL, Vizzini stated: "It seems to me that the PdL is set to become the Italian section of the European People's Party.
 I come from another tradition: I have been secretary of the PSDI and I was one of the founders of the Party of European Socialists.
 When I joined Forza Italia there were Liberals, Socialists, Radicals.
 Now everything has changed".
 Vizzini was soon elected president of the PSI.

 The party did well in the 2012 local elections.
 In Carrara, the Socialist mayor Angelo Zubbani was re-elected by a landslide and the party obtained 14.4% of the vote.
 The PSI also won 15.1% in Todi, 8.9% in Narni, 7.2% in Civitanova Marche, 9.5% in Frosinone, 11.8% in Paola and 9.4% in Trapani.
+In the 2013 Basilicata regional election the PSI won 7.5% of the vote.

-In the 2013 general election, the PSI was part of the Italy.
-Common Good coalition headed by PD leader Pier Luigi Bersani, whom the PSI had supported in the centre-left primary election.
-The party obtained 4 deputies and 2 senators, including Nencini, from the lists of the PD and right after supported Enrico Letta's government.
+In the 2013 general election the PSI was part of the "Italia.
+Bene Comune" centre-left coalition headed by PD leader Pier Luigi Bersani, whom the PSI had supported in the centre-left primary election.
+The party obtained four deputies and two senators, including Nencini, from the lists of the PD and right after supported Enrico Letta's government.

 During the third party congress in November 2013, Nencini was re-elected secretary, beating Franco Bartolomei of the "frontist" left and Angelo Sollazzo of the "autonomist" wing.
-In 2015, Bartolomei, Alberto Benzoni and Felice Besostri set up the leftist Socialist Risorgimento and were excluded from the party.
+In 2015, Bartolomei, Alberto Benzoni and Felice Besostri set up the leftist Risorgimento Socialista and were excluded from the party.